Vignesh-0411/to-do-list/README.md

 📚 What I Learned

 - Creating Web Layouts Using HTML
 - Styling Forms, Buttons, And Task Lists With CSS
-- Using JavaScript To Handle User Interactions
-- Working With DOM Manipulation
 - Managing Task States
 - Building A Responsive Web Application